darklang/docs/docs/walk-throughs/slack-asana.md

    we would if we wanted to distribute this more publicly.

-5. Copy your bot user access token, which will now be available under **Settings -> Install** app and save it as a function in your Dark canvas.
+5. Copy your bot user access token, which will now be available under **Settings -> Install** app and save it as a function in your Darklang canvas.
 Use this function wherever you see `slackToken` in the code examples.

-## Building In Dark
+## Building In Darklang

 First, we're going to learn how to create new Asana projects using slash commands.